Hi! I’m Sophia.

 I’m a person who was very lost and who searched for answers.
 In many ways, I have found them, though I continue this process and blog about it as I go.

 There’s a lot of weirdness involved in the term but I have a very Google-successful article about indigo people, which I would say I am one of.
 Basically this means that I have a strong spiritual sense of having come from “somewhere else” and perhaps this alien perspective might be interesting to readers.
+I also wrote a book on the topic.

 Did I mention I’m transgender?
 I’m transgender.
 Sometimes I wish it wasn’t a big deal but it does seem to influence the way I see the world a lot.